-Low volume 4ml slice pre-incubator with three, four or six independent wells
+Low volume 4ml or 2ml slice pre-incubator with two, three, four or six independent wells

-- Minimum 4ml per incubating well for expensive test solutions
+- Optional models for either 4ml or 2ml minimum volume per incubating well for expensive test solutions

 - Modular design allows efficient cleaning between experiments